-For a duet with Johnny Cash in 1969 he played a 000-18 on “Girl From the North Country”(link to the video), and at the Guthrie Tribute Concert in January of 1968 he used a 0-18,
+For a duet with Johnny Cash in 1969 he played a 000-18 on “Girl From the North Country”, and during the Guthrie Tribute Concert in January of 1968 he used a 0-18,

 |Around the time of the Budokan Tour in 1978, Dylan started playing Yamaha guitars.
 He used the L-6 model, and a black L-52 with a white square pickguard among others.|

 He played a sunburst EA-20 on 6 June 1982 at the “Peace Sunday” in Pasadena.
 Later in 1986 and 1987 he used two different EA-20, one in black and other in white.

 |This guitar was made by Martin for Acoustic Guitar Magazine’s 10th anniversary.
 Bob Dylan saw the guitar on the cover of the magazine, and asked Martin if they could make one for him – so they made a couple of these guitars specially for Dylan.|